balcortex/100_days_code_web_development/README.md

 ## Day 114 - 2024/01/12

 Today I learned how to define columns in HTML tables to apply style, using the colgroup element.

+## Day 115 - 2024/01/15

+Today I learned how to allow a cell to span multiple columns (colspan) and multiple rows (rowspan)